nsip/sif-xml2json/README.md

 ## What is in each release package ?

-   sifxml2json(.exe)         server containing the converter web service config.toml               configuration file for the converter web service StudentPersonals.xml      sample SIF xml file for testing screenshot folder         running & testing screenshots README.md                 instructions and other information
+ *  **sifxml2json(.exe)**  - the converter web service
+ *  **config.toml** - configuration file for the converter web service
+ *  **StudentPersonals.xml** - a sample SIF xml file for testing
+ *  **screenshots** - the screenshots folder contains images to assist with running and testing sifxml2json
+ *  **README.md** - instructions and other information

-## installation
+## Installation
-   Extract zipfile to your chosen working directory, and run the server from there as described below.
+   Extract the downloaded zipfile to your chosen working directory, and run the server from there as described below.

 ## Start server

-  Note: A default starting configuration is provided in config.toml.
+  Note: A default starting configuration for the server is provided in config.toml.
 You can edit this if necessary.

    1. In your terminal (Linux/Mac) or Powershell (Windows), navigate to your chosen working directory.
    2. Run sifxml2json(.exe).